thinkgibson/Jumpstart/README.md

 Commands prefixed with `/` invoke the corresponding skill in your agent.
 A skill is a packaged set of instructions that guides the agent through a specific task, such as creating a GitHub issue or generating a planning document.

-1. Clone to local directory: `git clone https://github.com/thinkgibson/Jumpstart.git .`
+1. Unzip Jumpstart to a local folder.
 2. `/jumpstart-project` to turn your project idea into initial requirements, architecture plan, and GitHub repository
 3. `/create-git-issue` to turn an implementation phase, feature, bug, or idea into a GitHub issue
 4. `/create-planning-doc` to turn a GitHub issue into a thoroughly documented plan